ustaxcourt/ef-cms/web-api/README.md

 # Trouble Shooting

 Sometimes you may get errors when doing npm install.
-To fix, removce the package-lock.json file and re-run npm install.
+To fix, remove the package-lock.json file and re-run npm install.

 ## Sandbox Deploys to AWS